Jacques-on-Call/edit-ui/README.md

 ## Deployment & Troubleshooting

 After making code changes, you may still encounter errors if the new code is not yet deployed or if the GitHub App configuration is incorrect.

+### Issue: Secrets (like Client ID) Disappear After Deploy
+-   **Symptom:** You set secrets like `OAUTH_GITHUB_CLIENT_ID` in the Cloudflare dashboard, but they are gone after you deploy the worker.
+-   **Cause:** By default, Wrangler treats the `wrangler.toml` file as the absolute "source of truth".
+If secrets are not defined in the file, Wrangler deletes them from the dashboard on deploy.
+-   **Solution:** Add `keep_vars = true` to the top-level of your `wrangler.toml` file.
+This tells Wrangler to preserve variables and secrets set in the UI.

 ### Issue: "redirect_uri is not associated with this application"
 This error from GitHub means that the callback URL in your GitHub OAuth App settings does not exactly match the one the application is using.